Skip to main content

 1. Get Certified

 According to OSHA standards, employers must hire and allow licensed and trained forklift operators to operate a forklift.
-With time, a forklift operator might lose some skills or face age-related issues such as weakened eyesight that can affect their ability to use a forklift safely.
+Over time, a forklift operator might lose some skills or face age-related issues, such as weakened eyesight, that can affect their ability to use a forklift safely.

-The employers’ responsibility is to evaluate their employees’ performance and provide additional training on safety measures once every three years.
+Employers are responsible for evaluating their employees’ performance and providing additional training on safety measures once every three years.

 1. Wear Proper Clothing